Forensic Scientist (SA)

 Education and Training:

-To become a forensic scientist you usually have to study forensic science or forensic chemistry at university (preferably at honours level), followed by a postgraduate qualification in forensic science.
+To become a forensic scientist you usually have to study forensic science at university (preferably at honours level), followed by a postgraduate qualification in forensic science.
 You may also consider degrees in other relevant areas, which may provide entry into various areas of forensic science.
 Relevant areas include biology, botany, chemistry, physics, dentistry or medicine.
 To get into the degree courses you usually need to gain your SACE.
 Prerequisite subjects, or assumed knowledge, in one or more of English, mathematics, chemistry, physics and biology are normally required.
 Most universities in Australia offer degrees in these areas.
+Entry to postgraduate courses usually requires completion of an appropriate bachelor degree.
 Universities have different prerequisites and some have flexible entry requirements.
-Entry to postgraduate courses usually requires completion of an appropriate bachelor degree.
 Contact the universities you are interested in for more information as requirements may change.

 While the following courses are related to this occupation, they may not necessarily lead directly to employment, nor provide the most direct pathway to the occupation.
 Courses which provide preliminary or informal training, as well as those which provide additional job skills following initial qualifications may also be listed.